 Sarra and Ben are acutely aware of how close they came to losing Clark.
 They feel forever indebted to the countless medical professionals who at first kept him alive and then supported him through months of rehabilitation.
 They’re also thankful for the care that Clark will continue to need as he grows.

+Clark is still a patient at Noah’s Ark and returns frequently to hospital for reviews and small operations.
 Ben says: “Clark’s story perfectly illustrates why having a children’s hospital is so vital.
 Having equipment, medical expertise and facilities that are specialised for children all under one roof makes such a difference.
-We were told by the intensive care team that Clark wouldn’t have made it as far as the next closest children’s hospital so for us it’s pretty simple – without the Noah’s Ark Children’s Hospital we wouldn’t have our son.”
+We were told by the intensive care team when Clark was ill that he wouldn’t have made it as far as the next closest children’s hospital.
+For us it’s pretty simple – without the Noah’s Ark Children’s Hospital we wouldn’t have our son.”